The Great American Dream Vote

 The Great American Dream Vote is a reality television series hosted by Donny Osmond.
 It premiered on March 28, 2007, on ABC with a preview on March 27, 2007.

+Premise

 The show featured contestants who wanted their dream to come true.
 The studio audience would pick the two finalists; those at home would select the winner via Internet voting.
 Despite the premiere's Dancing with the Stars lead-in, it only drew a less than 2.0 rating among audiences 18–49.
 ABC cancelled the show on March 29.
 The only known winner of the show was Russ Jowell, whose dream was to have a full head of hair.